ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ### Hallucinogen

 Hallucinogenic drug-related compounds are generally for use with non-embedded network router/gateway devices.
+This specific theme started with some server codenemaes being based off the 2010 Far East Movement single, "Like a G6".

 #### Dissociatives

-Hallucinogenic chemical compounds that have a dissociative effect are for use with routers using Intel x86-64 processors.
-This theme started with "Dextromethorphan" in early 2023 which was inspired by the 2010 Far East Movement single, "Like a G6".
+Codenames of dissociatives are for use with routers using Intel x86-64 processors.

 - [Dextromethorphan](../srv_dxm/) - DXM

 #### Psychedelics

-Names derived from hallucinogenic chemical compounds that have an psychedelic effect are for use with routers using AMD x86-64 processors.
+Codenames of psychedelics that have an psychedelic effect are for use with routers using AMD x86-64 processors.

 #### Deliriants

-Hallucinogenic chemical compounds that have a deliriant effect are for use with routers using any ARM-based SoC.
+Codenames of deliriants are for use with routers using any ARM-based SoC.

 ### Sedatives

 Sedative drug-related compounds are generally for use with non-embedded storage servers.
-Along with "Dextromethorphan" listed in Hallucinogenics above, this theme started with "Promethazine" which was also inspired by the 2010 Far East Movement single, "Like a G6".

 - Alprazolam - AZM
 - [Promethazine](../srv_pm/) - PM or PRM